 These two typical Galician dishes are very popular in Santiago; you can find them at most bars and restaurants.
 Both are great to eat as snacks with beer or wine.
 Pulpo a la Gallega or Pulpo a la Feira is a traditional octopus dish that comes from Melide, a small town 50 km west of Santiago.
-Octopus is boiled first in a big copper pot after boiling it’s cut into smaller pieces sprinkled with salt, paprika, and olive oil.
-Pimientos de Padron or Pardon Peppers is another traditional dish that comes from the small Galician town Padron, 20 km south of Santiago.
+Octopus is boiled first in a big copper pot after boiling it’s cut into smaller pieces and sprinkled with salt, paprika, and olive oil.
+Pimientos de Padron or Pardon Peppers is another traditional dish that comes from the small Galician town of Padron, 20 km south of Santiago.
 Small green mild peppers are fried in olive oil and served hot with salt, a very quick and easy dish.
 These two dishes are a must-try food on the Camino de Santiago.

 Go out for wine & tapas